 Spin

 White.
-Harvey hated mornings, especially those first moments when his eyes opened to the same blank space, a void begging to be filled.
-It wasn’t a pure white, but one tinged with decades of dust and smoke, a subtlety he would never notice.
-With nothing to see, it was the only time of day he didn’t have to fight his failing eyesight; however, in the emptiness, he wasn’t always sure if he had awakened to life or death.
+Harvey hated mornings, especially those first moments when his eyes opened to the same blank space.
+It wasn’t a pure white void, but one tinged with decades of dust and smoke, a subtlety he would never notice.
+With nothing to see, it was the only time of day he didn’t have to fight his failing eyesight; however, in its emptiness, he wasn’t always sure if he had awakened to life or death.
 It usually took a car horn or a passing siren to disrupt the silence that held him in semi-consciousness, confirming he was still part of the living world.
 The ceiling stared down, waiting for him to make a move—something that often took a long while.
 Annoyed, he reached over to the nightstand for the glasses that allowed him to function and took inventory of his senses and joints before concluding he was well enough to get up.
 Five-thirty-three, the old flip clock said.
 Another day had begun ahead of the alarm, this time by an hour.

 “What do you say, Tony?”